GPSS 2019 Graduate and Professional Academic Conference

 This encompasses the following “Inter-” related concepts:

 The idea is to encourage not only interdisciplinarity, but outside-the-box scholarship, with an open-ended prefix (inter-) that can motivate uncharted scholastic territory.
-Another hope is that graduate and professional students will take this opportunity to push the boundaries of their fields, especially when topics they want to cover may not be warmly accepted by traditional conferences in their respective fields.
+Another hope is that graduate and professional students take this opportunity to push the boundaries of their fields, especially when topics they want to cover may not be warmly accepted by traditional conferences in their respective fields.

 We want to promote connections across people, disciplines, and minds.
 We also want to question paradigms and structures that perpetuate oppression and barriers which affect not only our personal lives, but our professional and academic experiences as well.
 There is not always space for these conversations.
 Therefore, this conference theme is an invitation to contribute thoughts, research, and perspectives related to race, equity, and social progress.